Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Engines.md

 **Before Mitigation**: Likelihood: 2, Severity: 2, Overall: 4

 **Mitigation**: Do not allow children to play with Stirling engine.
-If flywheel becomes detached, demonstrator to reassemble
+If flywheel becomes detached, demonstrator to reassemble.

 **After Mitigation**: Likelihood: 1, Severity: 2, Overall: 2